bespoken/bespoken-docs/end-to-end/guide.md

 ```
 ### Retrying tests

-As end-to-end tests depend on external services, sometimes things unrelated to your voice applications can fail and spoil a long-running test session.
+As functional tests depend on external services, sometimes things unrelated to your voice applications can fail and spoil a long-running test session.
 To prevent that from happening, you can set a number of times in which your tests should be retried before marking them as failed.
 To do this, you need to set the following properties in your testing.json file:

 ```json
 {